Jump To Navigation

 Project FasTags, Inc. v.
 Fascenelli

-Klein & Wilson represented one of two partners in the breakup of a lucrative partnership.
+Klein & Wilson represented a partner in the breakup of a lucrative partnership.
 In addition to various breach of fiduciary duty claims, Klein & Wilson represented the client in claims of copyright and trademark violation.
-Klein & Wilson was able to achieve a settlement resulting in a payment to its client of just over $1 million.
+Klein & Wilson was able to achieve a settlement resulting in a payment to its client of just over $1 million .
 In addition, the client retained control of the business.

 $535,000

-In 2004 through 2006, Klein & Wilson settled a number of related copyright infringement cases against major garment manufacturers and some of the largest retailers in the world for $535,000.
+In 2004 through 2006, Klein & Wilson settled a number of related copyright infringement cases against major garment manufacturers and some of the largest retailers in the world for $535,000 .
+All these cases stemmed from infringement of Klein & Wilson‘s client’s copyrighted fabric designs.

 (Settlement)